'House of Cards' creator says he didn't know about Spacey's sexual misconduct

 "House of Cards" creator Beau Willimon says he didn't know about Kevin Spacey's alleged inappropriate behavior on the set of the Netflix hit show.

 "I feel awful for the people who were wronged while working for House of Cards," Willimon told Deadline in a statement, which CNN independently confirmed.
-"The production did not inform me of the incident that occurred in Season One regarding Kevin Spacey or of any action taken as a result,"
+"The production did not inform me of the incident that occurred in Season One regarding Kevin Spacey or of any action taken as a result."

 CNN reported on Thursday new allegations of sexual harassment and assault on the set of "House of Cards."
 In response to the charges, Media Rights Capital, the production company behind the show, issued a statement and cited an incident that took place during Season One in 2012, when "someone on the crew shared a complaint about a specific remark and gesture made by Kevin Spacey."